Sometimes, after applying wood stain, the finish becomes sticky or tacky. Why does this happen and how to fix it?

 The coating will eventually dry, but it will take 2 times more than usual.

-3. Re-Coated Too Soon
+3. You Re-Coated Too Soon

-Will Sticky Wood Stain Dry Itself?
+Does Sticky Wood Stain Dry Itself?

 If a surface is wet, it means the wood pores are already filled with water, so the stain won’t be able to penetrate it.
 In this case, the coating stays over the top layer of wood and remains wet.
 To fix this, you must remove the entire finish, fix the issue (dry the surface), and re-apply it.